Vorticode/refract/readme.md

 - Doesn't take over your whole project.
 Place it within standard DOM nodes only where you need it.
 - Uses standard, native html and JavaScript.
 No need to learn another template or markup language.
 - Supports events, shadow DOM, slots, and more.
 - The whole library is MIT licensed.
 Free for commercial use.
+No attribution needed.

 ## Minimal Example